amazon-archives/sql-cli/README.md

     - Enable horizontal display (by default) and vertical display when output is too wide, for better visualization
     - Pagination for long output

-- Connect to Elasticsearch with/without security enabled on either **Elasticsarch, Elasticsarch OSS, or AWS Elasticsearch Domain**.
+- Connect to Elasticsearch with/without security enabled on either **Elasticsearch OSS or Amazon Elasticsearch domains**.
 - Load config file

 ## Basic Usage